aqeelshamz/neumorfic/README.md

 </checkbox>
 ```
 # Radio
-Use radio tag with input and label inside.
+Use radio tag with input (type must be radio) and label inside.

 eg:
 ```